 Back surgery.
 It’s an option some choose for back pain relief.
-At one year follow up, generally around 50% of surgical
+About 50% of them report relief at one year

 pain medications?
 A spine stimulator?
 Physical therapy?
 Chiropractic?